john525/BachLSTM/README.md

 A deep learning model to generate music sequences based on a corpus of Bach compositions represented as MIDI files.

-Most music generation models have used an approach combining the LSTM with the Restricted Boltzmann Machine, but this project attempts to replicate a paper that uses a purely-deep-learning approach.
+Most music generation models have used an approach combining the LSTM with the Restricted Boltzmann Machine (or some other augmentation), but this project attempts to replicate a paper that uses a purely deep-learning approach.

 Our project is based on Alleng Huang and Raymond Wu's paper: https://cs224d.stanford.edu/reports/allenh.pdf